2006 United States House of Representatives elections in Texas: Endorsements

+Predictions

 District 18

 Incumbent Sheila Jackson Lee (D-Houston) faced Republican Ahmad Hassan to represent this largely Democratic and urban Congressional seat in the heart of Houston.
 Patrick Warren was the Libertarian nominee.

+Predictions

 District 19

 Congressman Randy Neugebauer (R-Lubbock), victorious in 2004 over fellow incumbent Congressman Charlie Stenholm (D-Abilene), faced Democrat Robert Ricketts, also of Lubbock, in November.
 Fred Jones was on the ballot as the Libertarian nominee.

+Predictions

 District 20

 Charlie Gonzalez (D-San Antonio) defended his Congressional seat against Libertarian Michael Idrogo.
 His district covers much of inner city San Antonio, which is mostly Hispanic.

+Predictions

 District 21

 Lamar S. Smith (R-San Antonio) was running against San Antonio Democrat John Courage in the general election, along with James Arthur Strohm, the Libertarian nominee.
 The district was changed somewhat in the federal court remapping mandated by the Supreme Court and attracted several new candidates for the special election ensued as a result of the boundary change after the party primaries took place.
 Candidates included Democratic perennial candidate Gene Kelly, along with Independent candidates Tommy Calvert, James Lyle Peterson, and Mark Rossano.
 Smith won a majority of votes and avoided a December runoff.